 What does someone need to write programs?

-- A text editor
+A text editor

-- A software tool to turn your source code into meaningful data that the computer can understand
+A software tool to turn your source code into meaningful data that the computer can understand

-Accessing the necessary tools needed to write programs
+Access the necessary tools needed to write programs

-Accessing a text editor in Windows:
+Accessing a text editor in Windows

-Accessing a text editor in Linux:
+Accessing a text editor in Linux

-Acquiring a compiler/interpreter:
+Acquiring a compiler/interpreter

 Development environments